christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.1 Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus**

-There was a Bosphoran [^13] imperial cult where Julius Caesar [^14] took on the role of Asander (also Asandros), King of Bosphorus [^15] ("Asa" means "lord" in Scythian/Thracian and serpent in Scythian (Scythian Assaioi: As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe.
-Sar means king in Scythian), and "andros" means "man" or "son of man" in Greek.
-Jesus is referred to as "the son of man" 81 times in the four canonical gospels.
+There was a Bosphoran [^13] imperial cult where Julius Caesar [^14] took on the role of Asander (also Asandros), King of Bosphorus [^15].
+Asander = Aesar‑ander (divine man) or Asa‑ander (lord‑man).
+"Asa" = Asar (Egyptian Osiris), Aesir (Norse gods), Asa (Thracian lord), Asura (Sanskrit "lord", later demonized by Brahmin rivals).
+Caesar = Aesar with Greek k‑ prefix (k‑aisar).
+Asa also means "lord" in Scythian/Thracian and serpent in Scythian (Scythian Assaioi: As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe.
+Sar means king in Scythian, and "andros" means "man" or "son of man" in Greek.
+Jesus is referred to as "the son of man" 81 times in the four canonical gospels).
 Asandros can also be interpreted as either "Dragon Man" (the same as Aži-ander, or Alexander), or "son of the lord", or "son of Asa, the lord", or "Lord King".
 The Thracian version of Zeus was Asa.
-The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar" which likely derives from the Egyptian "Asar" which was another name for Osiris - there was no J in ancient Latin, so it was pronounced ah-soos) from which Asa may also derive, means "god" or "divine".
 Asandros can also possibly translate to either "son of god", or "son of Lord Aesar/Asar (Osiris)".
-The Greek language often added the prefix "K" to words borrowed from other languages, so Aesar ("god") -> Greek Kaesar -> Latin Caesar.
-Both Asander and Caesar are titles meaning "Lord King" in their respective languages (Scythian and Latin) but deriving from the same Indo-European root for king.

 Cleopatra used the regional alias of Dynamis Ourania [^16] (translating to 'heavenly power'), queen of the Bosporus.
 Cimmerian